GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

-I’m an Assistant Professor at the **Department of Geography and Environment** at the **LSE**.
-I am also a CEP associate and a fellow of the Fondazione Rodolfo Debenedetti (frdb).
+I’m an Assistant Professor at the **Department of Geography and Environment** at the **LSE**. \
+I am also a CEP associate and a fellow of the Fondazione Rodolfo Debenedetti.

 I received my PhD from CEMFI in 2024.
 You can find my CV <a href="https://giorgiopietrabissa.github.io/files/CV.pdf" target="_blank">here</a>.